luc-ky-khuu/final-project/README.md

 6. Create the database
     ```shell
     createdb vehicleExpensesTracker
     ```
+7. Import data into the database
+    ```shell
+    npm run db:import
+    ```
-7. Start the project.
+8. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.
     ```shell
     npm run dev
     ```